Keep up to date

 The service history for the car is quite comprehensive and shows regular maintenance, with any issues promptly addressed.
 Two keys are also present.
 The car has a valid MOT until 22.11.2025, and it passed with no advisories.

-With relatively low production numbers, this desirable Alpina is a well-maintained example with solid provenance — and let’s not forget that recent gearbox rebuild.
+With relatively low production numbers, this desirable Alpina is a well-maintained example with solid provenance — and let’s not forget that recent gearbox rebuild, and Vanos replacement ~2 years ago.

 Please note the private registration will be removed before the end of the auction.